Main Home Exterior

 - Two lakes, a river, streams, and an endless variety of topographies and natural settings.

 - +/-10,000 acres in the verdant San Benito River Valley with abundant agricultural and ranching possibilities.
+That is more than 10 times the size of New York City’s Central Park, and nearly 10 times the size of San Francisco’s Golden gate Park.

 Stone Canyon was gloriously brought to life through the vision of noted San Francisco architect Ugo Sap, who designed this transcendent compound to provide stunning views, maximum seclusion, and a true communion with nature.
 Sited atop a prominent ridge line with commanding panoramic views of the property and surrounding valley, the main residence of the Upper Compound spans +/- 7,900 square feet of living space and features a very open single-story floor plan dominated by a large open foyer at the center of the residence.
 To one side of the foyer are a dining room, modern kitchen, breakfast area, screened-in informal dining room, laundry room, and basement wine cellar.
 The other side of the foyer leads to the living room, library, and a large master-bedroom suite that includes two bathrooms and a study.